Facts about Millard Fillmore

 died in Buffalo on March 8, 1874

-Presidential Facts and Trivia about President Millard Fillmore
+Presidential Facts and Trivia in response to the question who was President Millard Fillmore

 • Description of President Millard Fillmore - Height 5 feet 9 inches